WATCH NOW: Farigoers flock to the truck and tractor pulls and stay for combine demo derby

 People are also reading…

-“Holy s***,” said Edward Simionescu, who was a first-time viewer of the demolition derby.

-Simionescu attended the derby along with Alex Broyles, both of whom are Lake County residents.
+Edward Simionescu and Alex Broyles, both of whom are Lake County residents, said they enjoyed the show.
 Thursday night was Broyles’ first time at the demolition derby, and Simionescu’s second time.

 “I’ve never seen anything like this in my life,” Broyles said.
 “Just shock and awe.”

-Participants from all around the state of Wisconsin and parts of Illinois came to show off their truck or tractor’s capability to pull a weighted trailer across 300 feet of dirt track.
+Participants from the state of Wisconsin and parts of Illinois came to show off their truck or tractor’s capability to pull a weighted trailer across 300 feet of dirt track.

 Some of the categories within the competition included street-legal diesel trucks, altered stock trucks, 9,500 pound farm stock tractors, semis, PI Hot Farm tractors and PI Pro Farm tractors.

-Mike and Julie Berthold of Hoffman Estates, IL, sat to watch the tractor and truck pulls for the first time along with their friend Deborah Harris of Des Plaines, IL, who invited them out to the event.
+Mike and Julie Berthold of Hoffman Estates, Ill., sat to watch the tractor and truck pulls for the first time along with their friend Deborah Harris of Des Plaines, Ill., who invited them out to the event.

 “I want to see what the truck pulls are all about and learn more about that, “ Julie said.

-Harris was most excited about the combine demolition derby, which was what initially piqued Mike and Julie’s interest.
+Harris was most excited about the combine demolition derby, which was what initially piqued their interest.

 “That’s what got them started,” Harris said.
 “They said, ‘Oh, I’ve never seen that!
 Let’s go!’”